Event formats reference

 Manual specification

-You can manually designate the format when you set up recurring ingestion with S3 pull.
-For example, you might have CSV-formatted data that you want to treat as individual lines of plain text.
-Or you might have a JSON event interpreted as Splunk HEC, which has specific requirements on how to supply custom fields.
+For S3 pull ingestion, you can specify an event format to ensure parsing that type rather than rely on format auto-detection.
+You can select any of the supported formats.
+For example, you might have comma-separated data that you want to treat as plain text instead of CSV.
+Or you might have JSON events misinterpreted as Splunk HEC, which has specific requirements on how to supply custom fields.

 - Go to the Keys page in Lumi and find your IAM key.